feifei-Lee/YOLO-FD/README.md

 │   │   └── 📄 class_weights.cache
 ```
 Then add your own customized dataset yaml file in ultralytics/datasets, set your customized yaml file name in train.py.
-Run the code
+Run the code.
 ```shell
 python train.py
 ```
-The same goes for predict and val
+The same goes for predict and val.

 ### Demo Test

 We provide two testing method.You can store the image or video.
-And the test images and test videos are under the demo folder
+And the test images and test videos are under the demo folder.
 ```shell
 python predict.py
 ```